leoloso/graphql-by-pop.com/docs/architecture/suppressing-n-plus-one-problem.md

 The problem, though, is that this strategy is an afterthought: the developer may first implement the server and then, noticing how slow it is to resolve the queries, will decide to introduce the deferring mechanism.
 Hence, implementing the resolvers may involve some faux steps, adding friction to the development process.
 In addition, since the developer must understand how the "deferred" mechanism works, it makes its implementation more complex than it could otherwise be.

-This problem doesn't lie in the strategy itself, but in having the GraphQL server offering this functionality as an add-on, even though, without it, querying may be so slow as to render GraphQL pretty much useless (as mentioned earlier on).
+This problem doesn't lie in the strategy itself, but in having the GraphQL server offering this functionality as an add-on, even though, without it, querying may be so slow as to render GraphQL pretty much useless.

 The solution to this problem is, then, straightforward: the "deferred" strategy should not be an add-on but baked-in the GraphQL server itself.
 Instead of having 2 query execution strategies, "normal" and "deferred", there should only be only 1, "deferred".
 And the GraphQL server must execute the "deferred" mechanism even though the developer implements the resolver the "normal" way (in other words, the GraphQL server takes care of the extra complexity, not the developer).

-That is exactly what GraphQL by PoP does.
-How does it work?
+And that is exactly what GraphQL by PoP does.

 ## Making "deferred" the only strategy executed by the GraphQL server

-The problem is that resolving the object types (`object`, `union` and `interface`) as objects is done by the resolver itself when processing the parent node (eg: `films` => `directors`).
+The problem with most GraphQL servers is that the responsibility of resolving the object types (`object`, `union` and `interface`) as objects is done by the resolvers themselves when processing the parent node (eg: `films` => `directors`), instead of delegating this task to the dataloading engine.

-The solution is to transfer this responsibility from the resolver to the server's data-loading engine, like this:
+GraphQL by PoP transfers this responsibility away from the resolver and into the server's data-loading engine, like this:

-1. Have the resolvers return IDs, and not objects, when resolving a relationship between the parent and child nodes
+1. The resolvers return IDs, and not objects, when resolving a relationship between the parent and child nodes
-2. Have a `DataLoader` entity that, given a list of IDs of a certain type, obtains the corresponding objects from that type
+2. Given a list of IDs of a certain type, a `DataLoader` entity obtains the corresponding objects from that type
-3. Have the GraphQL server's data-loading engine be the glue between these 2 parts: it first obtains the object IDs from the resolvers and, just before executing the nested query for the relationship (by which time it will have accumulated all the IDs to be resolved for the specific type), it retrieves the objects for those IDs through the `DataLoader` (which can efficiently include all the IDs into a single query).
+3. The server's data-loading engine is the glue between these 2 parts: it first obtains the object IDs from the resolvers and, just before executing the nested query for the relationship (by which time it will have accumulated all the IDs to be resolved for the specific type), it retrieves the objects for those IDs through the `DataLoader` (which can efficiently include all the IDs into a single query).

 This approach can be summarized as: "Deal with IDs, not with objects".